 The PNRR allocates about 8.4 billion euro to green local transportation and rapid mass transportation in Italy

-The Italian way to new mobility?
-Restarts from safety
+The Italian road to new mobility?
+Getting started again, safely

 Alessandro Morelli, Deputy Minister of Sustainable Infrastructures and Mobility, explains to Infra Journal the priorities for transformation of Italy’s infrastructure: “Innovation, research, energy mix.
 And zero road accident victims by 2050”